Mario Galinović: Panathinaikos

 He moved to Panathinaikos on a free transfer in July 2004.
 With the team, he also managed to make his UEFA Champions League debut, against Rosenborg BK in September 2004, subsequently making another appearance in the competition that season and also playing in both of the club's third-round UEFA Cup matches against FC Sevilla in February 2005, where they lost 2–1 on aggregate.
 He was then the club's first-choice goalkeeper in the 2005–06 UEFA Champions League season and appeared in all of their six group matches before they exited the competition in the first round.

 Galinović made his first appearance in UEFA Champions League against Rosenborg BK, on 14 September 2004.

 In 20 appearances, he managed to keep a clean sheet seven times; most importantly, those matches with FC Barcelona and Inter Milan.
 He also managed to keep a clean sheet for three matches in a row.

 AO Kavala

 In summer 2010 Galinović moved to Kavala in Super League Greece.

 AO Kerkyra

-In August 2011 Galinović signed a contract for one year with Kerkyra F.C., a Greek Superleague based on the island of Corfu.
+In August 2011 Galinović signed a contract for one year with Kerkyra, a Greek Superleague based on the island of Corfu.